 Note on taxonomy:

-The species Myrsine semiserrata is highly polymorphic and bears a wide range of variation which led to many species and infra-specific taxa.
+The species M. semiserrata is highly polymorphic and bears a wide range of variation which led to many species and infra-specific taxa.
 At times it is difficult to distinguish between the forms present.
 Leaf characters are highly variable which can range from serrated to entire margin, shinny to coriaceous leaves.
 Pedicel length may vary to minute to very long and distinct ones.
 Wallich collected the specimens from different locations of Nepal and found these highly variable characters.
 He placed all these morph-variations under a single species which has been followed in the present account.

 The specimens found at Meghalaya were not with much shiny leaves and were broadly lanceolate, pedicels distinct but not as long as type material.
 In Darjeeling Himalayas also, the plants have broader lanceolate leaves, bisexual flowers with exposed fimbriate stigma.
 While the specimens from assam have leaves narrowly lanceolate, shinny, pedicels quite long which is similar to the description in the protologue.
 Specimens of Brahmaputra valley have shiny leaves but pedicels of intermediate length (Fig. 1).
-Thus, after studying specimens from different locations across its distributional range in the country, it is evident that Myrsine semiserrata has a wide range of characters and all its forms should be treated as a single species.
+Thus, after studying specimens from different locations across its distributional range in the country, it is evident that M. semiserrata has a wide range of characters and all its forms should be treated as a single species.

 Note on typification: